 section contains one or more view components, which are divided into the following types:

-title-area: a container for titles and subtitles.
+title-area: A container for titles and subtitles.
 A

-title-areahas three slots that can contain either a
+title-areahas five slots that can contain

 cell-area: An area that contains a cell, which displays information for a single subject.
 This has three child keys for slots (